James Duncan Graham

 James Duncan Graham (April 1, 1799 – December 28, 1865) was an early member and founder of the Corps of Topographical Engineers who engaged in many topographical exercises.
 A topographical engineer, he directed the re-survey of the Mason–Dixon line, and served on the boundary commissions between the United States and Canada and between the United States and Mexico.
 He also supervised harbor improvements on the Great Lakes, and documented the lunar tide there.

 Early and personal life

 James Duncan Graham was born on April 1, 1799, in Prince William County, Virginia, to parents William and Mary Campbell Graham.
 He attended the United States Military Academy from June 19, 1813, to July 17, 1817, when he graduated, and was promoted to third lieutenant in the artillery corps.
 He worked as an adjunct at the academy from October 12, 1817, to February 10, 1819, during which he was promoted to second lieutenant.
-In 1828, he married Charlotte Meade, the daughter of merchant Richard W. Meade and sister of Civil War general George Meade.
-Their sons would serve in the military as well, William Montrose Graham Jr. eventually becoming a Major General and James D. Graham Jr. a Commander in the U.S. Navy.
-He married twice, to Charlotte Meade and after her death, to Frances Wickham.
+In 1828, he married Charlotte Meade (July 9, 1803 - June 13, 1843), the daughter of merchant Richard W. Meade and sister of Civil War general George Meade.
+Their sons would serve in the military as well, William Montrose Graham eventually becoming a Major General and James D. Graham Jr. a Commander in the U.S. Navy.
+He married twice, to Charlotte Meade and after her death, to Frances Wickham in 1857.